-The first nutrient that’s found in orange hued foods is beta-carotene.
+The first nutrient that’s found in orange-hued foods is beta-carotene.
 This can be converted in the body to vitamin A, which is a key vitamin that is necessary for the promotion of healthy eyesight.
-Having sufficient beta-carotene or vitamin A in your diet is necessary if you hope to fend off macular degeneration.
+Sufficient beta-carotene or vitamin A in your diet is necessary to fend off macular degeneration.

-It’s also a necessary nutrient that can help assist with night vision as well.
+It’s also a necessary nutrient that can help assist with night vision.

-Vitamin A is also going to play a role in maintaining healthy looking skin as well, so that’s yet another reason to be considering adding it to your day.
+Vitamin A will also play a role in maintaining healthy-looking skin, so that’s yet another reason to consider adding it to your day.

-Many orange colored foods are also rich in vitamin C content, which as noted above, is especially important for maintaining optimal immune function.
+Many orange-colored foods are also rich in vitamin C, which, as noted above, is especially important for maintaining optimal immune function.

-Vitamin C is also a great nutrient for those who are engaging in regular workout sessions to take in on a regular basis as it’s going to help improve recovery rates and allow you to bounce back faster between the workout sessions that you complete.
+Vitamin C is also a great nutrient for those who are engaging in regular workout sessions to take in regularly as it will help improve recovery rates and allow you to bounce back faster between the workout sessions you complete.

-Orange colored foods that are rich in beta-carotene may also be beneficial for preventing diseases such as cancer, especially of the lung, esophagus, as well as the stomach.
+Orange-colored foods rich in beta-carotene may also be beneficial for preventing health issues such as cancer, especially of the lung, esophagus, and stomach.

-While oranges are a great choice for getting your orange color into your salads, don’t overlook other options such as carrots, mangoes, cantaloupe, as well as apricots.
+While oranges are great for getting your orange color into your salads, don’t overlook other options such as carrots, mangoes, cantaloupe, and apricots.
 All work incredibly well added to any rainbow salad.

-So there you have a closer look at the main colors of the rainbow that you’ll want to be adding to every rainbow salad you serve.
+So there, you have a closer look at the main colors of the rainbow that you’ll want to add to every rainbow salad you serve.

-A good mixture of these foods can provide you with the carbohydrates and in some cases, healthy fats (when adding nuts) to the salad, you’ll also want to consider incorporating a quality protein source into the salad if serving it as a main course dish as well.
+A good mixture of these foods can provide you with carbohydrates and, in some cases, healthy fats (when adding nuts) to the salad.
+You’ll also want to consider incorporating a quality protein source into the salad if serving it as a main course dish.
 This will help bring balance to the meal and ensure you achieve maximum satiety benefits.

-Excellent choices for protein sources in your salad include grilled chicken breast, turkey breast, shrimp, sliced hard boiled eggs, or even thinly sliced and grilled beef if desired.
+Excellent protein sources in your salad include grilled chicken breast, turkey breast, shrimp, sliced hard-boiled eggs, or even thinly sliced and grilled beef if desired.

 A Word On Salad Dressings